vmstan/gravity-sync/README.md

 - Configuring your key-pair and applying it to your primary Pi-hole.
 - Testing your authentication method, and testing RSYNC to the primary.
 - Perform a backup of the existing Pi-hole database.
+- Adding your Gravity Sync user to the local SUDO configuration to run passwordless.

 The configuration will be saved as `gravity-sync.conf` in the same folder as the script.
 If you need to make adjustments to your settings in the future, you can edit this file or run the configuration tool to generate a new one.